 ++++++++++++++++++++++++++++++++++++++++++++

-Our operating expenses are covered by voluntary membership dues of $40/year and by contributions.
-We thank you for your continued support during this challenging time, and we hope that you’ll remain (or become!) an MBRS member.
+Our operating expenses are covered by voluntary membership dues of $45/year and by contributions.
+We thank you for your continued support, and we hope that you’ll remain (or become!) an MBRS member.
 We look forward to seeing you at our next meeting!

 Please take care of yourselves, keep making music, and stay well!